svm-zhang/AGOUTI/README.md

 With the `scaffold.shred.info.txt', AGOUTI will try to recover the original scaffolding path.
 To disable this feature, you can simply not specify `-shredpath` option.

-**Second** Many people found laborious to repeat gene prediction on the shredded assembly, especially in cases the genome is huges.
+**Second**: Many people found laborious to repeat gene prediction on the shredded assembly, especially in cases the genome is huges.
 AGOUTI handle such cases by simultaneously shredding the annotation company the sequence.
 The only difference is to specify `-gff` option in the shred command line.

     python agouti.py shred -assembly scaffold.fasta -gff scaffold.gff -p scaffold